 Tokushima Province

-The province and city of tokushima (徳島) is famous for its typical dance called Awa Odori, a highly popular, dance that takes place during the festival Obon in mid-August.
+The province and city of Tokushima (徳島) is famous for its typical dance called Awa Odori, a highly popular dance that takes place during the Obon festival in mid-August.

 city named naruto